snej/tails/README.md

 There's a convention in Forth of annotating a word's definition with a "stack effect" comment that shows the input values it expects to find on the stack, and the output values it leaves on the stack.
 Some Forth-family languages like [Factor][FACTOR] make these part of the language, and statically check that the actual behavior of the word matches.
 This is very useful, since otherwise mistakes in stack depth are easy to make and hard to debug!

-Tails's `CompiledWord` class computes the stack effect of a word as it compiles it.
-If the code isn't self-consistent, like if one branch of an `IF` has a different effect than the other, it fails with an error.
-It also computes the maximum depth of the stack while it's doing this.
-The stack effect is available as part of the metadata of the word.
+Tails enforces stack effects.
+It even uses them for type checking.
+The stack effect can be given explicitly when a word is compiled, or it can be inferred from the code.
+Either way, the compiler runs a stack checker that simulates the stack as the word runs.
+If a stack effect has already been given, the stack checker will notice any deviation from it and flag a compile error.
+Otherwise, the resulting effect at the end of the word becomes the word's stack effect.
+The stack effect is saved as part of the word's metadata, and used when compiling later words that call it.

+The checker also rejects mismatched parameter types (when a type on the stack doesn't match the input stack effect of the word being called), and inconsistent stack depths in the two branches of an `IF`...`ELSE`.

-A top-level interpreter can use this to allocate a minimally-sized stack and verify that it won't overflow or underflow.
-Therefore no stack checks are needed at runtime!
-The `run` function in `test.cc` demonstrates this: It won't run a word whose stack effect's `input` is nonzero, because the stack would underflow, or whose `output` is zero, because there wouldn't be any result left on the stack.
+During this, stack checker also also tracks the maximum depth of the stack, and saves that as part of the stack effect.
+A top-level interpreter can use this to allocate a minimally-sized stack and know that it won't overflow or underflow.
+Therefore **no stack checks are needed at runtime!** The `run` function in `test.cc` demonstrates this: It won't run a word whose stack effect's `input` is nonzero, because the stack would underflow, or whose `output` is zero, because there wouldn't be any result left on the stack.
 And it uses the stack effect's `max` as the size of stack to allocate.

 >Warning: The  `NATIVE_WORD` and `INTERP_WORD` macros are **not** smart enough to check stack effects.
 When defining a word with these you have to give the word's stack effect, on the honor system; if you get it wrong, `CompiledWord` will get wrong results for words that call that one.
 G.I.G.O.!

 #### Stack Checking Vs. Quotations

 Unfortunately the recent (May 20 or so) addition of quotations (function values) has thrown a bit of a wrench into the stack checker.
-The `CALL` primitive which invokes a quote has a stack effect that's indeterminate, because it's the effect of the quote on top of the stack, which in general isn't known at compile time.
+The `CALL` primitive which invokes a quotation has a stack effect that's indeterminate, because its effect is that of the quotation object on top of the stack, which in general isn't known at compile time.

 Factor calls this situation "row polymorphism" and has a complex type of stack effect declaration to express it.
 I'm still trying to figure out how it works and how it could be implemented.